bshekar/microfwi/fault_sources/Readme.md

 Libraries required:

-Install LBFGS library from https://github.com/chokkan/liblbfgs
+Install LBFGS library from http://www.chokkan.org/software/liblbfgs/ (I recommend downloading from the link labelled "source code."
+The library labelled from their github repo did not compile in my laptop.)

 Scripts to be run (in order) for a particular value of regularisation parameter c: